Ecological values of mangroves: Improving coastal water quality

+Climate change mitigation

+Mangroves provide regulating ecosystem services and mitigate climate change.
+Mangrove forests absorb carbon from the atmosphere and store it in their biomass and in the waterlogged soils in which they grow, contributing to coastal blue carbon stocks.

 Endangered mangrove coastlines and human development

 As a result of their intricately entangled above-ground root systems, mangrove communities protect shorelines during storm events by absorbing wave energy and reducing the velocity of water passing through the root barrier.
 In addition, mangroves protect intertidal sediment along coastlines from eroding away in harsh weather year-round.
 As new cities are developed, mangrove forests around the world have felt a great impact not only on their ecosystems health, but also their wave-attenuating capacity.
 Wave energy may be reduced by 75 per cent in the wave's passage through 200 meters of mangrove forests, a very substantial amount once the mangrove has been removed.
 Mangrove covered shorelines are less likely to erode, or will erode significantly more slowly, than unvegetated shorelines during periods of high wave energy.

 Other factors mangroves have an influence on, include coastal profile, water depth and bottom configuration.
 The mangrove population has felt both direct and indirect effects due to coastal engineering and human development, resulting in a devastating decline in population.
 This decline has led to a negative chain of effects in other ecosystems that are dependent on mangrove forest for survival.
 In just the last decade, at least 35 percent of the world's mangroves have been destroyed, exceeding the rate of the disappearance of tropical rainforests.

 Mangroves provide a number of essentials for many different ecosystems, including food and shelter for a diverse animal community, living both below and above sea level.

 Maintaining a healthy mangrove forest sustains natural protection and is less expensive than seawalls and similar erosion control structures, which can increase erosion in front of the structure and at adjacent properties due to coastal currents.
 Unless ecosystems have the space to adjust their location or elevation in the intertidal zone to the sea level rise, they will be stressed by changed inundation periods.
 The Global Mean Sea Level (GMSL) has risen 4 to 8 inches over the past century, almost twice the average rate of 80 years prior.
 It appears that as the sea-level is slowly rising, mangroves are a better alternative to protecting coastlines from eroding than other man made structures, such as seawalls.

 The 2004 Indian Ocean earthquake and tsunami illustrated that healthy mangroves serve as a natural barrier against massive waves – protecting infrastructure developments and saving lives.
 The World Conservation Union (IUCN) compared the death toll from two villages in Sri Lanka that were hit by the devastating tsunami giant waves.
 Two people died in the settlement with dense mangrove and scrub forest, while up to 6,000 people died in the village without similar vegetation This study proves that mangroves provide a natural wall, which is necessary in high impact natural disasters areas such as this one.